| Preface | Technical | Operational

 The locos were delivered from 1999, and worked on the mail trains as intended.
 Unfortunately, in 2003 EWS lost their contract with Royal Mail, and ran their last mail trains in early 2004.
 Since then, EWS have been doing their best to find uses for them, with some degree of success, although their high axle-loading is a problem.
 For example, they are not allowed on the Cambrian Coast line north of Machynlleth.

-67 001- 003 are been painted in a blue livery for use by Arriva Trains Wales, and it is believed that 67 001 and 67 002 will follow.
-The first 67 loco to receive the standard version od DB Schenker livery was 67 027 in February 2014.
+67 001-003 are been painted in a blue livery for use by Arriva Trains Wales, and in March 2015 67 004 was repainted in blue for the Serco Caledonian Sleeper franchise.
+The first 67 loco to receive the standard version of DB Schenker livery was 67 027 in February 2014.

 No more 67s will be built, although at one time it was apparently planned so build a fleet of single-cab versions for Virgin Cross Country, which would have worked 5-coach push-pull trains.
 For some reason, this plan was cancelled and replaced by a larger order for 'Voyager' diesel railcars.